 These three gorgeous volumes comprise more than 900 eye-popping color pages.
 In large, clear, step-by-step photos with easy-to-follow instructions on how to tie the very latest in the most effective flies for bonefish, tarpon and permit.

-The patterns outlined in this book have been fine-tuned and rigorously tested on countless grass flats, oyster bars, and mangrove shorelines.
-Tying and stocking your box with this proven assortment of flies will ensure you have the ammunition needed to coax even the most refined redfish, and the insight provided in the interviews of the contributing guides and tying gurus will help you understand what factors need to be considered to create your own productive redfish flies.
+With each trip to Abaco, I do my best to narrow my focus and really key in on the prey items and behaviors of the fish that reside there.
+The proven patterns outlined in this book have been carefully selected, fine tuned, and rigorously tested.
+Tying and stocking your box with this comprehensive assortment of flies will ensure you are covered for just about anything the Abaco bonefish can throw at you … and the insight provided in the interviews will help you understand what factors need to be considered for creating and fishing your own bonefish flies.

-Redfish Flies 2 is a 177-page paperback illustrated with ultra-hi resolution images.
+Bonefish Flies Abaco is a 191-page paperback illustrated with ultra-hi resolution images.